Bartlebys/BartlebysCore/Documents/DataPoint.md

                 }
             }

-            // use response.prettyJSON or response.rawString
+            // use response.prettyContent or response.rawString
-            if let contentPrettyJSON = response.prettyJSON{
+            if let prettyContent = response.prettyContent{
-                print(contentPrettyJSON)
+                print(prettyContent)
             }

             if let metrics = response.metrics{